Can I Drive in Dubai with USA License

 1. Validity of the USA License: To drive in Dubai with your USA license, it must be valid and should not be expired.
 The validity period of your USA license will determine how long you can drive in Dubai.

-2. International Driving Permit: Although not mandatory, obtaining an International Driving Permit (IDP) before traveling to Dubai is advisable.
+2. International Driving Permit: Although not mandatory, obtaining an International Driving Permit (IDP) before travelling to Dubai is advisable.
 An IDP is a translation of your USA license, making it easier for Dubai authorities to understand the details of your license.
 It also helps you avoid any language barriers.

 3. Age Limit: As mentioned earlier, the minimum age limit for driving in Dubai is 18 years.
 Therefore, if you are below 18 years old, you cannot drive in Dubai with your USA license.